2025–26 Girabola

 The 2025–26 Girabola will be the 48th season of the Girabola. the top-tier football league in Angola.
 The season started on 20 September 2025 and ended on 25 May 2026.

-Atlético Petróleos are the defending champions after winning the 2024–25 season, having won their fourth consecutive Girabola title, (19st title top-flight crown overall) in the previous season.
+Atlético Petróleos are the defending champions after winning the 2024–25 Girabola season, having won their fourth consecutive Girabola title, (19th title top-flight crown overall) in the previous season.